herryg91/go-clean-architecture/examples/book-rest-api/README.md

 # book-rest-api
-This is example of rest api using clean architecture with 2 entities:
+This is example of rest api using clean architecture with single entity: `book`.
+In this example, more complex than video-rest-api case since the entity in this service is not represent database schema.
-* book
-* author

-This service had a purpose to serve a CMS used by operational team to manage master data of **book** and **author**.
-Beside that this service also used by end user service client to to show author's profile.
+In this microservice, we're gonna use both mysql and redis which will be aggregated in repository to serve what the microservice needs based on the usecase.

 **How to Run?
 Prerequisite: